 In the UK, the five-year ovarian cancer survival rate is just 43 per cent1.
 But if diagnosed at the earliest stage, up to 90 per cent of women with ovarian cancer would survive for five years or more2.

 There is as yet no national screening programme for ovarian cancer, so it is vital that women develop better awareness of symptoms of ovarian cancer.
-At the moment, only 3 per cent of women in the UK know the symptoms3.
+At the moment, only 3 per cent of women in the UK are very confident at spotting a symptom of ovarian cancer3.

 What needs to change?